 - Users get results that are relevant in the context of the app they search from.
 For example, when they search in Microsoft Outlook, they find emails, and not SharePoint sites.
 When they search in SharePoint, they find sites, pages, and files.

 - Whichever app users are working in; Microsoft Search is personal.
 Microsoft Search uses insights from the Microsoft Graph to show results that are relevant to each user.
 Each user might see different results, even if they search for the same words.
 They only see results that they already have access to, Microsoft Search doesn't change permissions.

 - Users don't need to remember where the information is located.
 For example, a user is working in Microsoft Word and wants to reuse information from a presentation that a colleague shared from their OneDrive.
 There's no need to switch to OneDrive and search for that presentation, they can search from Word.

 - When in Bing, users get results from within their organization in addition to the public web results.

 In Bing, users use the same search box as for web searches.
 In the Office apps, users find the Microsoft Search box in the header bar.
 It looks like this:

 When users click in the Search box, search suggests results based on their previous activity in Office 365 and based on content that's trending in your organization.
-Files they were working on recently, commands they've used recently as well as people they collaborate with are examples of activity that search considers.
+Search considers activities such as files they were working on recently, commands they've used recently, and people they collaborate with.
 As users start typing in the Search box, the suggested results update.
 Users can open search results right from the Search box.
 Here's an example of a search in SharePoint.

 If the suggestions in the search box aren't what users are looking for, Enter opens the full list of results.
-They can use metadata such as who last modified the item and when, where the item is located, as well as preview it to determine if it's what they're looking for.
+They can use metadata such as who last modified the item and when and where the item is located to determine if it's what they're looking for.

 Benefits of Microsoft Search